juanmcasillas/alarm/README.md

 # Project Features

-1. Fully printable container, so you can download the project, start your printer, and print all the parts.
-The STL are ready to print, so the orientation and tolerances are configured and tested.
+1. Provides support for existing PIR & MicroWave motion detectors
+2. Provides support for existing alarm siren
+3. Adds WiFi support (as AP or STA)
+4. Support full config using a simple JSON File
+5. Support Enable/Disable specific zones (covered by motion detectors)
+6. Add RFID support for enable/disable the alarm
+7. Add a WWW interface for basic control (with auth) and log file recording.
-2. Managed using web interface.
-Catfeeder provides a WWW server that provides the following capabilities:
+8. Managed using web interface.
+Alarm provides a WWW server that provides the following capabilities:
-    * Network configuration.
-DCHP / Static / AP operation
-    * Calibration
     * NTP client, so we manage the current time.
+    * If started as AP, you can set the time using the client (web navigator) stamp instead, automatically.
     * Configuration persistence (SPIFFS).
-    * Detailed log of Catfeeder's operation, so you can check what happen.
+    * Detailed log of Alarms's operation, so you can check what happen.
     * Modern HTML / JS interface, AJAX based operation.
-    * Easy, flexible schedule configuration for feeding your pets.
-No limits on this (only the number of slots).
-    * Capable of communicate using a Telegram Bot (Experimental).
-3. Cheap to build.
+9. Cheap to build.
 Based on standard hardware components:
-    * ESP8266 Core on an NodeMCU LoLin v3 development board (about 7€)
+    * ESP32 Core on an NodeMCU LoLin v3 development board (about 7€).
-    * Stepper motor: 28BYJ48 (5 motors about 6€)
-    * Stepper motor driver: ULN2003 (5 drivers mounted on development board about 6€)
-    * Printed on PLA
+    * Simple 5v relay board (about 1€).
+    * 12V DC power supply (about 20€).
+    * 5V DC power supply (reused from a nokia mini-usb charger).
-    * Some wiring cable (8 wires)
+    * Some wiring cable.
-    * 4 allen screws (13mm)
-    * 2 allen screws (6mm)
-    * Powered on 4xAA batteries (6V)
-    * 1 4xAA battery holder (5 holders about 4€)
-    * 4 small screws to support the boards to pins
-    * 4 pins to build the power connector
+    * Some clamps to join the existing cables.
-4. Easy of operation:
+10. Easy of operation:
-    * Cap is removable so you can clean / add the meal easily.
-    * The shape is designed to be "safe" for your cats.
-They can't bump it.
-    * Schedule the meals using the phone or your computer easily.
+    * Arm / Disarm the alarm using a RFID key or use the WWW interface.
-    * With 1 meal/day, you can serve a full week.
-    * Very quiet operation, due the stepper motor.
-    * Can be calibrated easily, using the web interface.
+    * Select what zones you want to ring using the config file or the WWW interface.
+    * Integrate the alarm with your WiFi network, or use their own standalone AP.

+# Wiring Diagram

+## Pir Detector

+## Siren

+## Power Supply

 # 3D Printing and Assembly